brunasti/coding-dojo-spring-boot-master/README.md

         "temperature": 285.66
     }

-And this is what we expected.
+This is what we expected.

+---

 ---